-The 2019 CAMP Committee is hard at work making CAMP 2019 an active and reflective weekend where women journalists can gather to make connections, gain skills and spark new projects.
+The CAMP Committee is hard at work making CAMP 2019 an active and reflective weekend where women journalists can gather to make connections, gain skills and spark new projects.
 We hope you will meet them face to face in Williamsburg, Va.
 Sept.
 20-22.
 Cited by The New York Times as one of the 52 Places to […]

 Applications are now available for the Journalism and Women Symposium (JAWS) 2019 fellowship program.
 The application deadline is 11:59 p.m.
 EDT June 28.
 We bring fellows to our Conference and Mentoring Project (CAMP) each year for three days of training, networking and professional development.
-Our past fellows leave an impressive legacy of journalistic achievement and leadership, within and outside of JAWS.
-CAMP 2019 will be held Sept.
-20-22 in Williamsburg, Va., one of New York Times’ 52 Places to Go in 2019 and the perfect backdrop for this year’s theme: “Facing our Past, Defining our Future.”
-Historians, journalists, activists, and […]
+Our past fellows leave an impressive legacy of journalistic achievement and […]

 We are happy to announce that registration is now open for Journalism & Women Symposium’s annual Conference and Mentoring Project (CAMP 2019) to be held in Williamsburg, Va. at the Williamsburg Lodge from Sept.
 20-22.
 This year’s conference is being organized under the theme: “Facing Our Past, Defining Our Future,” as we explore our country’s […]

 Drastic layoffs at BuzzFeed, Verizon Media, Gannett, Vice Media and many local newspapers marked a tough start to 2019.
 Layoffs this year have already topped 2,300 – and it’s only March.
 Research has shown that corporate layoffs hit women and people of color the hardest, and in recent months, talented and prominent women, including women […]

 In a first for JAWS, and in support of our colleagues who have recently lost their jobs, we will provide a free one-year membership to all journalists who have been laid off since Jan.
 1.